R2111 What is cohesion when planning a garden?

 Cohesion: Formal pool in formal garden.

-In these 2 pictures cohesion is achieved by using natural slate (Tavistock Stone) quarried locally in Devon for walls, house and steps.
+In the 2 pictures above, cohesion is achieved by using natural slate (Tavistock Stone) quarried locally in Devon for walls, house and steps.
+These materials provide cohesion within the garden space and match the materials used in the surrounding landscape.